 All NEW candidates who enroll after the launch of the new curriculum will have two new requirements to ensure their ongoing commitment to keeping their knowledge base current.

-- The PRM Continuing Risk Learning (CRL) Program requires PRM holders to complete 20 CRL ongoing education credits each calendar year, starting with the year immediately after they have obtained their PRM designation.
+- The PRM Continuing Risk Learning (CRL) Program requires PRM Certified Professionals to complete 20 CRL ongoing education credits each calendar year, starting with the year immediately after they have obtained their PRM designation.
 PRMIA will offer opportunities throughout the year to obtain these credits, such as webinars, training courses, event presentations, and articles.